How Sandvik is Embracing Sustainable Manufacturing & Empowering Workforce?

 Empowering Women in Manufacturing: Paving the Way for Inclusivity

 Helen’s interaction with female shift workers in production sheds light on the gender disparity in India’s manufacturing sector.
-Historically, women were underrepresented on shop floors, but Sandvik Coromant is determined to change that.
+Historically, women have been underrepresented on shop floors, but Sandvik Coromant is committed to changing that.
 In Pune, the company fosters an environment that encourages more women to join the manufacturing workforce.
 By improving gender balance, overcoming societal barriers, and unleashing the full potential of all talents, Sandvik Coromant is creating a more inclusive industry.

 They have implemented a flexible system that enables women to work in morning, afternoon, and evening shifts, promoting learning, awareness, inclusion, and safety.
 The result has been remarkable, with the number of female employees in Pune increasing from 4% in 2019 to an inspiring 20% in 2022.
 Sandvik Coromant Pune has even made it a prerequisite to have at least ten women working on the shop floor at any given time.
 To ensure the safety of female nightshift workers, the company provides transportation, equipped with GPS tracking and CCTV cameras, accompanied by a security guard.
 Moreover, a digital app allows employees to register their safe arrival at home.
 These initiatives align with Sandvik Coromant’s global goal of having at least one-third of managerial positions filled by women by 2030, promoting equal opportunities and diversity in the workplace.